Stanley Spencer was a twentieth century painter and war artist

 1920: Spencer moved to live with the Slessor family in Bourne End, Buckinghamshire and then with Henry Lamb in Dorset.

-1921: Stayed with the artist Muirhead Bones in Hampshire where he was asked to design a war memorial.
+1921: He stayed with the artist Muirhead Bones in Hampshire where he was asked to design a war memorial.
 This project was however never built.

 1922: Death of his Spencer’s mother.
 Visited Yugoslavia on holiday with the Carline family.
 On his return he moved to Hampstead in London, the area where the Carline’s lived.

 1923: Spencer stayed for a short period with Henry Lamb in Dorset where he worked on some ideas for decorating a chapel.
 Lamb was so impressed that he introduced him to the Behrand family who had decided to build a memorial chapel to Mary’s brother who had been killed in the First World War.
 Returned to Hampstead in October where he worked in Lamb’s studio at the Vale Hotel.